Purpose of pre-application consultations and where it applies

 When An Bord Pleanála receives a request for pre-applications consultations, we will include the request in the weekly list of ‘cases received’ on our website.
 When the pre-application consultations are completed, we will include them in the weekly list of ‘cases determined’ on our website.

 When the pre-application consultation is completed, you can view the case file through our public access service.
-The case file will contain the records of any meetings between An Bord Pleanála and proposed applicant held during the pre-application consultation process.
+The case file will contain the records of any meetings between An Bord Pleanála and the prospective applicant held during the pre-application consultation process.
+It is noted that any file relating to design option flexibility is not available for public inspection until the application for permission/approval is made to the Board.

 What happens after the pre-application consultations have concluded?